User-generated content strategies: why customers are your best marketers

 -

-Instagram Business: "Creator Economy Insights 2024" - https://business.instagram.com/a/creator-economy-report
+Instagram Business: “Creator economy insights 2024” – https://business.instagram.com/a/creator-economy-report

-TikTok for Business: "UGC Trends and Best Practices" - https://www.tiktok.com/business/en/blog/ugc-trends-best-practices
+TikTok for Business: “UGC trends & best practices” – https://www.tiktok.com/business/en/blog/ugc-trends-best-practices[

-Legal and compliance aspects:
+Legal and compliance frameworks: